mattstauffer/recipes.mattstauffer.com/source/_categories/feature.md

 ---
 extends: _layouts.category
 title: Feature
-description: All posts that are about new features.
+description: All recipes that are about new features.
 ---

-These posts are about new features provided to you in the Jigsaw blog starter template.
+These recipes are about new features provided to you in the Jigsaw blog starter template.